 Rehabilitation and Medical Expenses

 Your life and finances can be seriously disrupted when you are injured in a car accident.
-So it’s good to know that your medical treatment and rehabilitation costs are covered when the CTP insurer approves.
+So it’s good to know that your medical treatment and rehabilitation costs are covered when the CTP insurer approves them.

-CTP insurers have a legal obligation to fund reasonable medical expenses, giving you access to essential medical care from a doctor or rehabilitation therapist.
+CTP insurers have a legal obligation to fund reasonable medical costs, giving you access to essential medical care from a doctor or rehabilitation therapist.

 Ongoing Medical Treatment Costs

-In Queensland, a CTP policy frequently covers ongoing treatment costs, which involves requesting funding from the CTP insurance company after meeting with a doctor
+In Queensland, a CTP policy frequently covers ongoing treatment costs, which involve requesting funding from the CTP insurance company after meeting with a general practitioner.

 How Much CTP Compensation for a Motor Vehicle Accident